-My name is Anthony Barbuto, and like millions of Americans and individuals worldwide, I am an Italian Enthusiast, but even more so, perhaps even an Italian fanatic.
+My name is Anthony Barbuto, and like millions of Americans and individuals worldwide, I am an Italian Enthusiast.
 Born and raised in New Jersey, my great grandparents on both my mother and father’s side were born in southern Italy, particularly in the regions of Campania, Puglia and Sicilia.
 They came to the United States for opportunity, and three generations later, I am paving the road back to a paradise frozen in time so that the landscape that once bid farewell to my ancestors over a hundred years ago, remains untouched, welcoming me home as if we only left for a short while.

-I am a lawyer with a busy general practice in southern Florida (www.barbutolaw.com), as well as a law firm dedicated to personal injury cases (www.injurylawfirm4all.com).
-I love my clients and enjoy what I do, however, like in every profession, balance is important, and pursuing my Italian interests have helped establish a more productive work environment, in addition to opening many other doors of opportunity, such as building an Italian legal clientele and organizing tours through this blog to share my enthusiasm for Italy with others in the flesh, through group experiences.
+I am a lawyer with a general practice in southern Florida (www.barbutolaw.com).
+I love my clients and enjoy what I do, however, like in every profession, balance is important, and pursuing my Italian and social media interests have helped establish a more productive work environment, in addition to opening many other doors of opportunity, such as building an Italian legal clientele and and expanding my social media presence onto other platforms.

 Since embarking on my journey in 2012, I’ve accomplished a lot.
 I’ve learned basic Italian, developed a solid network of friends throughout Italy, became acquainted with fifteen regions of Italy along with the cultures and traditions of each, enhanced my knowledge and appreciation for fashion, the culinary arts and Italian cinema, and met my wife in Italy, where I later got married in Italy in a 13th century Catholic church.
+My wife and I now speak regularly in Italian to our two children, Leonardo and Sofia, who have both also embraced Italian culture, even as toddlers!
 It has been a remarkable journey, and one that will continue to grow.

 My stories and experiences are useful to all Italian Enthusiasts worldwide.
 Whether you have an interest in traveling to Italy for the first time, or would like to learn the language, or would like to discover Italy’s hidden gems, or even figure out a way to spend more time in Italy in the future, my blog can help you, and at the very least, teach you a thing or two about la dolce vita.